Mary Ann Shadd Cary, Abolitionist, Publisher & Attorney

 The Provincial Freeman

 Mary Ann and her brother Isaac fled to Windsor, Canada, just across the border from Detroit.
 Once settled in Windsor, Mary Ann started another school, this time with integrated classrooms.
-She also launched The Provincial Freeman.
+This is when she launched The Provincial Freeman.

-Her brother Isaac managed the newspaper’s business affairs, and Reverend Samuel Ringgold Ward, a formerly enslaved man, was her co-editor.
+Her brother Isaac managed the newspaper’s business affairs, and the formerly enslaved Reverend Samuel Ringgold Ward was her co-editor.
 Not long after, the rest of the Shadd family joined Mary Ann and Isaac in Windsor.

 The Provincial Freeman was published from 1853 to 1861, becoming one of North America’s rare Black-owned newspapers.
 It promoted integration and equality, and featured news stories about culture, education, and politics — many of which Mary Ann wrote or edited.

-As founder and co-editor of The Provincial Freeman, she once wrote of herself that she “broke editorial ice,” expressing her sense that she’d cracked a glass ceiling.
+As founder and co-editor of The Provincial Freeman, she once wrote of herself that she “broke editorial ice” — her way of expressing that she’d cracked a glass ceiling.
 The paper primarily served the 35,000 Black residents of Ontario, but it was also read in many parts of the U.S., where educated Black readers were eager to see their lives and views reflected in print.

 Mary Ann traveled back and forth from the U.S. often, gathering stories for the newspaper.
-She also lectured on self-reliance and education, and encouraged African-American families to emigrate to Canada.
+She also gave lectures on self-reliance and education, and encouraged African American families to emigrate to Canada.

 During the years when she was running the newspaper, she married Thomas Cary, a Canadian widower with three children, and they had two more of their own.
 Sadly, her husband died in 1860, just a few years into the marriage.